|Vanpooling in Washington state has reached historic heights, and we're home to the largest public vanpool program in the country.|

 Sharing a ride in a vanpool or carpool can be cheaper and faster than driving alone.

-A vanpool is a prearranged group of five to 15 people who share their commute.
-The group enjoys a low monthly fare and a comfortable commute in an 8, 12, or 15 passenger van, usually provided by a local transit authority, nonprofit group or employer.
-Members - usually coworkers or people who work in the same vicinity - volunteer to drive, fuel, clean and schedule maintenance and repair for the van.
+A vanpool is a prearranged group of five to 15 people who share the ride to work.
+The group enjoys a low monthly fare and a comfortable commute in an eight-, 12-, or 15-passenger van provided by a local transit authority, nonprofit group or employer.
+Riders—usually coworkers or people who live and/or work in the same vicinity—volunteer to drive, fuel, clean, and schedule maintenance and repair for the van.

-Commuting in a vanpool reduces wear and tear on your checkbook, nerves and car.
-Vanpooling offers other benefits, such as more personal or work time, possible subsidy with tax benefits, the potential to bike and vanpool, and preferential parking.
-Your transit system or employer may offer an emergency ride home program.
+Commuting in a vanpool reduces wear and tear on your car while saving you money.
+Vanpooling offers other benefits, such as more personal or work time, a possible subsidy with tax benefits, the potential to bike and vanpool, and preferential parking.
+Your transit system or employer may also offer an emergency-ride-home program, should you or your ridesharing partner(s) need to leave work unexpectedly.

 A carpool is a group of two or more people who commute to work or other destinations together in a private vehicle.
-Carpool members work out their own agreements on who drives and how often, schedules, and payments for gas and maintenance.
+Carpoolers coordinate schedules, arrange who drives and how often, and determine payments for gas and maintenance.